 Anthony has just committed a robbery.
 Attempting to flee, he flags down a passing vehicle and asks the driver to take him to the nearest hotel.
 The driver of the vehicle should not be charged with, nor can he be convicted of an accessory after the fact because he did not know that he was aiding a person who has just committed a felony from escaping.

 If you or a loved one has been charged with as an accessory after the fact, you should immediately contact an experienced criminal defense attorney at The H Law Group to defend you and keep you from going to jail or prison.
-Our criminal defense lawyers have the knowledge and experienced to mitigate the potential consequences that you face.
+Our criminal defense lawyers have the knowledge and experience to mitigate the potential consequences that you face.
 Schedule your free consultation today by filling out the contact form below or by calling us at 1 (213) 370-0404.